jcorioland/hybrid-k8s/README.md

 #### Kubenet

 The built-in kubernetes network plugin is [Kubenet](https://kubernetes.io/docs/concepts/cluster-administration/network-plugins/#kubenet).
 Kubenet assigns virtual ips to the pods running in the cluster that are not part of the physical network infrastructure.
 The nodes are then configured to forward and masquerade the network calls using iptables rules.
-This means you can plan for a much smaller address space as only your nodes will get an ip address on the pre-defined subnet.
+This means you can plan for a much smaller address space on your network as only the nodes will get an ip address.

 ### Kubernetes Services